favna/3DSThemeManager/README.md

 - ctrulib 1.2.1
 - Latest version of sf2dlib
 - Latest version of sftdlib
+- Latest version of sfillib
 - zlib, libpng, freetype, libogg, and tremor from 3ds-portlibs (https://github.com/ErmanSayin/3ds_portlibs/ recommended)

-You can run the `deps.sh` script to install sf2dlib, sftdlib, and 3ds-portlibs automatically (`git` and DevkitARM required).
+You can run the `deps.sh` script to install sf2dlib, sftdlib, sfillib, and 3ds-portlibs automatically (`git` and DevkitARM required).

 Run `make` to build the 3DSX, CIA, and ZIP files.
 Run `make run` to build & run on Citra. (debugging only)